fbpx

 However, it does not always have upright leaves; sometimes they droop, actually, far too often.
 Why Is your peace lily drooping?

-So, if you are worried about your Spathiphyllum, as botanists call the peace lily, read on, as we will sea why its leaves are drooping and how to get them to stand upright and look healthy again.
+So, if you are worried about your how remedy a wilting Spathiphyllum, as botanists call the peace lily, read on, as we’ll explore the reasons why its leaves are drooping and guide you on how to restore its radiant, upright presence.

 8 reasons why your peace lily may be drooping